Crohn's Disease Diet, Symptoms and Treatment.

 Crohn’s Disease Treatment and Therapy

-Treatment includes: drugs, nutritional supplements and surgery, or a combination of these treatments.
-The goal of treatment is to control the inflammation, correct nutritional deficiencies, and relieve symptoms such as abdominal pain, diarrhoea and rectal bleeding.
+Treatment includes: one or more of the following treatments; drugs, nutritional supplements and surgery.
+The aim of any of these treatments is to correct nutritional deficiencies, control the inflammation and relieve symptoms such as abdominal pain, diarrhoea and rectal bleeding.

 Most Crohn’s patients will be treated with drugs, including 5-ASA therapies and steroids, which control or reduce the inflammation.
 Other medicines used mostly to treat Crohn’s disease in the UK target a protein called tumour necrosis factor-alpha (TNF-alpha), which is believed to be responsible for the inflammation associated with Crohn’s.